7 Surprising Uses for Expired Breast Milk

 1. Heal Cracked Nipples

-Breastfeeding can sometimes lead to sore, cracked nipples, especially in the early stages.
-Instead of reaching for a cream, try applying a few drops of expired breast milk directly onto the affected area.
-Breast milk contains natural antibodies and moisturising properties that can help soothe and heal the skin.
-After feeding or pumping, simply express a small amount of milk, rub it onto your nipples, and let it air dry.
+Breastfeeding can lead to sore, cracked nipples — especially in the early weeks.
+Instead of reaching for cream, try applying a few drops of expired breast milk directly to the area.

 2. Breast Milk Baths